Need Assistance? 01384 442752 (UK)

 Accommodating

 Accommodation is a non-assertive and cooperative method.
 With accommodation, another person’s needs may be met, but this usually occurs at the expense of your own.
 This is a useful conflict management strategy if the individual does not care about the issue nor has little power in the situation.
-Also, sometimes, by letting the other party have heir way occasionally, it can help to preserve or build a relationship.
+Also, sometimes, by letting the other party have their way occasionally, it can help to preserve or build a relationship.
 However, being too accommodating can weaken the individual’s position.

 Joint Problem Solving or Collaboration

 This is both assertive and cooperative, the opposite of avoiding.
 It involves an attempt to work with the other person to find some mutually satisfying solution.
 It means digging into an issue to identify the underlying concerns of the two individuals and to find an alternative which meets both sets of concerns.
 Joint problem solving might take the form of exploring a disagreement, in order to learn from each other’s insights.
 This requires some skill and effort and assumes a positive intent and seeing things from all sides with detail.
-The idea is to acknowledge and accept the differences of others, and explore strategies and solutions that meet the needs and concerns of all parties.
+The idea is to acknowledge and accept the differences of others and explore strategies and solutions that meet the needs and concerns of all parties.

 Communication

 Few of us understand how communication works, and how much it contributes situations and relationships.
-As few of us take the time to work on improving our communication skills, or break established patterns of negative communication the opportunities for communication problems and misunderstanding are enormous.
+As few of us take the time to work on improving our communication skills or break established patterns of negative communication the opportunities for communication problems and misunderstanding are enormous.

 By looking at conflict and teaching you to understand how issues arise and how to deal with these you will develop and understanding of approaches to adopt and techniques to apply.
-Elements such as communication are more varied than you may think and you will find that they are subjects that we return at different points in the course.
+Elements such as communication are more varied than you may think, and you will find that they are subjects that we return at different points in the course.

 This course is intended to benefit students from various backgrounds, from managers seeking to improve their management abilities, through to those running their own business or individuals looking to embark on a career in this field.